What to check before buying a listed building

-- Better still, the LPOC will provide a list of approved surveyors with a specialism in listed buildings.
+- Instruct a RICS chartered surveyor for the survey.
+The LPOC will provide a list of approved surveyors who specialise in listed buildings.

 - If you plan to alter the property, you could have an outline conversation with an architect with experience in pleasing the local planning and conservation officer.

 - Tell your conveyancer that the property is listed at the outset.